 It is unusual, but not unheard of, that the talk among stock analysts about a certain company is as much on what generates its financial performance as the financials themselves.
-Companies in that sweet position include 3M and Apple for product
+Companies in that sweet position include 3M and Apple for product innovation, Southwest Airlines for service with a smile, Dell, Inc. for quickness in all things, Wal-Mart as fanatic cost-trimmer, and Toyota for its production system.

 Sometimes even an out-of-the-public-eye manufacturer of workaday products can capture analysts' attention for things non-financial.
 Illinois Tool Works may fit that description.
 ITW makes frequent acquisitions of little-known industrial-products manufacturers.
 Its success formula for each acquisition is simple.
-To shake out the weaknesses at the outset, ITW applies a comprehensive 80-20 analysis to the acquired company.
-The 20 percent of products and customers, suppliers and part numbers that are producing 80 percent of gains get favored at the expense of the laggards.
+To shake out the weaknesses at the outset, ITW applies a comprehensive 80-20 analysis to the acquired company.16 The 20 percent of products and customers, suppliers and part numbers that are producing 80 percent of gains get favored at the expense of the laggards.
 ITW has been doing this "since the early 1980s," applying it especially to its hundreds of acquisitions since then, and with gratifying results on the usual financials.
 ITW's grade in the leanness studies is A, based on its 20-year upward trend in inventory turnovers at a rate of 3.2 percent per year.
 (More about ITW in Chapter 12.)